arielbk/YDKJS-Blog/Up and Going/README.md

 ## Review

 This has been a run-through of the foundations of JavaScript programming.
-The following books will get into some of the more gritty details of the language.
+The next books get into some of the more gritty details of the language.

-Thinking about it, I'm still not entirely sure why you would assign a function to a variable in the first place.
-Why do this when you can just name the variable...
-The answer will become clear very soon, I'm sure.